In this Pianote review, we will go over the pros, cons, and features of this online piano learning experience.

 Anyone who has any knowledge of the piano whatsoever knows how essential and fundamental chords and scales are to musical success and development.
 Pianote tackles the basics and walks you through each scale and every one of the chords.

 Rather than trying to simply learn the keys and sight-read music, you will watch video lessons and read sheet music for each one-octave scale and all of the chord progressions.
 The videos are available to you at any time during your subscription, so you can always go back and work on the ones that give you the most trouble.
+You can learn how certain chords sound with our online piano tool.

 Because Pianote uses real teachers and live features, you have access to unmatched support.
 Your teachers work to personalize your experience, beginning from the very start with a custom welcome video and how-to guide.